Publications

 Cover of Quakers book

-The Quakers of Olveston (1654-1868) - Published 2005
+The Quakers of Olveston (1654-1868) - by Eric Garrett - Published 2005

 For over two hundred years from the middle of the seventeenth century, in a period when the Church of England's influence in and around Olveston was at a relatively low ebb, non-conformism grew.
 Many yeomen farmers became Quakers and a Friend's Meeting House was established in Olveston (see Historical Buildings).